Home/Nutritional Comparison

 Direct Comparison Profile

-Purple Cauliflower Florets vs Air Potato
+Purple Cauliflower vs Air Potato

-We scientifically analyze the biological properties of Purple Cauliflower Florets and Air Potato.
+We scientifically analyze the biological properties of Purple Cauliflower and Air Potato.
 Review the differences in macronutrients, vitamins, minerals, and our final nutritional verdict.

-Nutrient / MetricPurple Cauliflower Florets (100g)Air Potato (100g)
+Nutrient / MetricPurple Cauliflower (100g)Air Potato (100g)

 Calories25 kcal 118 kcal